espressif/esp-at/docs/ESP_AT_Commands_Set.md

 - **\<wakeup source>**:
     - 0: Wakeup by timer.
-    - 1: Wakeup by uart.
+    - 1: Wakeup by UART.
     - 2: Wakeup by GPIO.

 - **\<param>**:
     - If the wakeup source is timer, this param is time before wakeup, the units is millisecond.
-    - If the wakeup source is uart. this param is Uart number.
+    - If the wakeup source is UART. this param is the Uart number.
-    - If the wakeup source is GPIO, the param is the IO number.
+    - If the wakeup source is GPIO, the param is the GPIO number.

-- **\<wakeup level>**: only used for GPIO, 0: Low level, 1: High level.
+- **\<wakeup level>**: only for wakeup source GPIO, 0: Low level, 1: High level.

 Example: